What God Do You, or Don’t You, Believe In?

 Individual mystics may view God as embodying the sum total of all the points inside the circle, or as to be found only in the “ineffable” space outside the circle, or some combination thereof.
 But even here, what we are witnessing is less the brain solving the problem of how to correctly imagine God, than it is the mind’s chafing against the natural limits of human imagination.

-Is there a Spirit — imminent, transcendent, or both — beyond our faulty conceptions of God that “causes us” to create imaginary versions of him/her/it?
+Is there a Spirit — immanent, transcendent, or both — beyond our faulty conceptions of God that “causes us” to create imaginary versions of him/her/it/they?
 That draws our imaginations, the way a magnet draws steel?

 Could that “imaginative draw” be a factor in our cognitive evolution toward experiencing, and eventually inhabiting, a larger reality?